RoKen1000/RK-Frontend-Games-Portfolio-Piece/README.md

 ## Link to hosted version
-<a href="https://nc-game-review-site.netlify.app/">A link to the deployed version of this app can be found here.</a>
+<a href="https://nc-game-review-site.netlify.app/">A link to the deployed version of this site can be found here.</a>

 ## Description